Close

 Wanna know exactly how exercise helps combat stress and anxiety?

 It all boils down to your brain’s feel-good hormones or neurotransmitters, called endorphins.
 These little guys are your body’s natural painkillers, and they work wonders in creating a general feeling of wellbeing, while also helping to balance out the adrenaline and cortisol in nerve-wracked systems.
+So, when exercising, which hormone level decreases in females, often resulting in a better mood?
+The answer is cortisol, the stress hormone.
 By engaging in exercise, you can intentionally reproduce that arousal and you can do it in a controlled way.

 Exercise also imitates the effects of the fight-or-flight response, which you can use to build up resilience.
 If you expose yourself to it regularly, you become more immune to the harmful effects of stress.